torusware/speedus-mongo/README.md

 ![torusware logo](http://dl.torusware.com/images/torusware_isotipo_small.png "Torusware")
 ![speedus logo](http://dl.torusware.com/images/speedus_small.jpg "Speedus")
 ![mongo logo](https://raw.githubusercontent.com/docker-library/docs/master/mongo/logo.png "MongoDB")
-# Speedus Plug&Run Lite for MongoDB
+# Speedus Plug&Run for MongoDB
 MongoDB is a cross-platform document-oriented database.
 Classified as a NoSQL database, MongoDB uses JSON-like documents with dynamic schemas (MongoDB calls the format BSON), making the integration of data in certain types of applications easier and faster.
 With the speedus solution for high-performance communications, you can achieve even more speed in the most popular NoSQL database system.
 Check us out at [our website](https://bit.ly/1MKxCuh).

 Speedus is your communications highway: